fototo/jfisher-usgs.github.com/_posts/2012-05-30-jekyll-build-on-windows.md

 <http://rubyinstaller.org/downloads>, for example
 `rubyinstaller-1.9.3-p194.exe`.

-## Ruby Developement Kit
+## Ruby Development Kit

-Install the Ruby Developement Kit on your local machine if you want to be able to preview your content before publishing.
+Install the Ruby Development Kit on your local machine if you want to be able to preview your content before publishing.
 The development kit is available at <http://rubyinstaller.org/downloads>, for example `DevKit-tdm-32-4.5.2-20111229-1559-sfx.exe`.